zzzprojects/EntityFramework-Classic/docs/pages/features/query-filter.md

 [Try it](https://dotnetfiddle.net/7cKY2x)

 ### Instance Query Filter
-You can create **Instance Query Filter** by creating the filter after your context is instanced.
-Only this specific context instance will use created `Query Filter`.
+You can create an **Instance Query Filter** after a context instanced has been created.
+This filter will be specific to this context instance.
+If you context instance already have query filter both filter will be enabled.

 ```csharp
 using (var context = new EntityContext())